What's New

 The scientific documents, which are generally less well-known, explore fields such as astronomy, botany, zoology and medicine.
 They include selected pages from manuscripts, notebooks and letters that reveal some of the key scientific developments of all time, including Fleming’s discovery of penicillin, and Copernicus’s and Galileo’s findings on the structure of the cosmos.

-The app will be regularly updated with information on British Library exhibitions, highlighting some of the star items that will be on display.
-Currently the app includes information on ‘Out of This World: Science Fiction but not as you know it’.
+The app will be updated with information on British Library exhibitions, highlighting some of the star items that will be on display.

 Also available from the British Library: our eBook Treasures, which allow users to turn the pages of some of the Library's most treasured manuscripts, are available to download in the iBookstore.